gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.Process/README.md

 }
 ```

-As you can see, despite a simple-looking signature, the End(…) method gives enormous possibilities for achieving a specific goal.
+As you can see, despite a simple-looking signature, the `End(…)` method gives enormous possibilities for achieving a specific goal.

 ### EndAsync()

 The method is similar to `End()` but has an async implementation.
-It can be used to efficiently handle dozens of processes in bulk.
+It can be used to efficiently handle dozens of processes in a bulk.

-Let's take a look at an example.
-For instance, there is a need to shut down quite a few processes, say 20.
+For example, there is a need to shut down quite a few processes, say 20.
 One possible solution is to shut down the processes sequentially, one by one.
 But this may take quite a few moments to complete, up to several dozen seconds.
 On a positive side, it only takes one CPU thread.